upgt-testing/hadoop/hadoop-hdfs-project/hadoop-hdfs/CONDITIONAL_RESTART_TRANSFORMATION_GUIDE.md

 ---

-## 10. Verification Checklist
+## 9. Verification Checklist

 After transformation, verify:

+- ✓ **NEW file created** with `_RestartInjected.java` suffix (original file NOT modified)
-- ✓ **CRITICAL: All context lines in diff EXACTLY match original file (byte-for-byte, no hallucinations)**
+- ✓ New file is in the same directory as the original test file
-- ✓ **CRITICAL: Diff only contains additions (+ lines), no deletions (-) or modifications**
-- ✓ **CRITICAL: Hunk headers are mathematically correct (old_len, new_len)**
-- ✓ Git diff is valid unified diff format (can be applied with `git apply`)
-- ✓ Original test logic is EXACTLY preserved (diff shows only additions)
+- ✓ Original test logic is EXACTLY preserved (only `restart()` calls added)
 - ✓ Restart injection points are at meaningful operation boundaries
 - ✓ `restart()` calls use correct format: `restart(cluster, "position", RestartTarget.X, RestartMode.Y)`
 - ✓ Position names are snake_case and descriptive (e.g., `after_flush`, not `afterFlush`)
-- ✓ Import statement added if not already present: `import static org.apache.hadoop.hdfs.RestartInjectionFramework.*;`
+- ✓ Import statement added: `import static org.apache.hadoop.hdfs.RestartInjectionFramework.*;`
 - ✓ NO comments added anywhere in the code
-- ✓ NO modifications to @Before or @After methods
+- ✓ @Before and @After methods copied exactly (if present in original)
+- ✓ All instance variables copied exactly
+- ✓ Class name has `_RestartInjected` suffix
 - ✓ Metadata JSON is valid JSON and complete
+- ✓ Metadata JSON saved to `./test-restart-config` directory
-- ✓ Line numbers in metadata match the diff
+- ✓ Line numbers in metadata match the transformed file
 - ✓ `cluster_variable` field correctly identifies the cluster variable name
 - ✓ All applicable targets and modes included for each restart point
 - ✓ Test is NOT a parameterized test (those should be skipped)

 ---

-## 11. Common Pitfalls
+## 10. Common Pitfalls

-### 11.1 Pitfall: Adding Comments
+### 10.1 Pitfall: Adding Comments

 **Wrong:**
 ```java